Professional/Clinical Psychology - PSYD

 Please respond to the the following two essay questions and upload in one document to the online application.
 Please number each essay response.
 The word limit for both essays combined is 1500 words.

-Essay 1: Describe someone you know, other than a parent, about whom you have strong ambivalent or conflicting feelings.
-Describe the person in such a way that s/he “comes alive” for the reader.
+Essay 1: Describe someone you know, other than a parent or guardian, about whom you have strong ambivalent or conflicting feelings.
+Describe the person in such a way that they “come alive” for the reader.
 How do you understand your reactions to this person?
 How might your personal history influence how you react?

 Essay 2: What life experiences and personal motives have most influenced your decision to pursue graduate study in psychology?